Categories:

 • A date.

-• A string containing an integer number of seconds or milliseconds.
+• A string containing an integer that represents the number of seconds or milliseconds.

 Although TO_DATE accepts a TIMESTAMP value, it does not accept a TIMESTAMP value inside a VARIANT.